Bright-Computing/interactions/elasticsearch/README.md

 Note: Scrolling not yet supported.
-It will always query for  `999999999` records, change source code if that's not OK (be aware that `Elasticsearch` may not accept a bigger one).
+It will always queries for  `999999999` records, change source code if that's not OK (be aware that `Elasticsearch` may not accept a bigger one).